 What is a non-condensing tankless gas water heater?

 Traditional water heaters, whether utilizing a storage tank or tankless, are non-condensing.
 The non-condensing system is a proven and dependable technology utilized in majority of US homes built even recently.
 However, US standards changed in 2015 to require significantly higher energy efficiencies.
 While not absolutely mandating condensing water heaters, the new energy efficiency standards gave a significant push to condensing water heaters.
 Most existing homes currently have non-condensing water heaters (usually storage tank based), but you may well choose to move to a condensing water heater or condensing tankless water heater when choosing to replace your water heater.

 Non-condensing tankless water heater systems requires the following components:

 Our top-rated non-condensing gas tankless water heater: Rinnai V75IN 7.5 GPM Gas tankless water heater

-- Up to 7.5 GPM hot water flow rate (varies by groundwater temp)
+- Optimal Water Pressure: High-performance up to 7.5 GPM hot water flow rate for a powerful, constant stream